The-OpenROAD-Project/OpenROAD/README.md

 Options description:
 - **clock_pdrev_fanout**: Set the minimum fanout to use PDRev for the routing topology construction of the clock nets (e.g.: -clock_pdrev_fanout 5)
 - **clock_pdrev_alpha**: Set the PDRev routing topology construction trade-off for clock nets.
-See `set_pdrev_alpha_for_net` command description for more details about PDRev and topology trade-off (e.g.: -clock_pdrev_alpha 0.6)
+See `set_pdrev_alpha` command description for more details about PDRev and topology trade-off (e.g.: -clock_pdrev_alpha 0.6)

 ```
-set_pdrev_alpha_for_net netName alpha
+set_pdrev_alpha [-net net_name] alpha
 ```
 FastRoute has an alternative tool for the routing topology construction, called PDRev.
 You can define the topology construction trade-off between minimum wire length and path length between the driver and the loads, using the `alpha` parameter.
-The `set_pdrev_alpha_for_net` command sets the PDRev routing topology construction priority for specific nets.
+The `set_pdrev_alpha` command sets the PDRev routing topology construction trade-off for all nets or for a specific with the `-net` option.
+Alpha is between 0.0 and 1.0.
+When alpha is 0.0 the net topology minimizes total wire length (i.e. capacitance).
+When alpha is 1.0 it minimizes longest path between the driver and loads (i.e., maximum resistance).
-Alpha is a positive float between 0.0 and 1.0, where alpha close to 0.0 generates topologies with shorter wire length, and alpha close to 1.0 generates topologies with lower skew.
-For more information about PDRev, check the paper in `src/FastRoute/src/pdrev/papers/PDRev.pdf`
-You can call it multiple times for different nets.
+Typical values are 0.4-0.8.
+For more information about PDRev, check the paper in `src/FastRoute/src/pdrev/papers/PDRev.pdf` You can call it multiple times for different nets.
-Example: `set_pdrev_alpha_for_net clk 0.3` sets an alpha value of 0.3 for net *clk*.
+Example: `set_pdrev_alpha -net clk 0.3` sets an alpha value of 0.3 for net *clk*.

 ```
 set_global_routing_region_adjustment {lower_left_x lower_left_y upper_right_x upper_right_y}